Exilio016/CG-Spider-2D/README.md

 ```

 ## Install
-To install you need to clone this repository
+To install, you need to clone this repository
 ```shell
 git clone https://github.com/Exilio016/CG-Spider-2D.git
 ```
-In the project directory you need to compile using cmake
+In the project directory,you need to compile using cmake
 ```shell
 cmake .
 make